-Therefore, spiritual seekers, aspirants after God-realisation, students of yoga, should be vigilant, and not go with the waves of the world.
-They should be a different quality of people.
-They should not try to think with the herd or move with the masses.
-They should not ape the material progress of people and the temporary joys of the earth.
+Therefore, spiritual seekers, aspirants after God-realisation, students of yoga should be vigilant, and not go with the waves of the world.
+We should be a different quality of people.
+We should not try to think with the herd or move with the masses.
+We should not ape the material progress of people and the temporary joys of the earth.
 These are very dangerous attitudes of the mind.

 The spiritual seeker is a quality by himself or herself, something very strange and difficult to obtain.
 The spiritual seeker is a child of God, a ray of eternity manifesting itself in the world.
 Remember that a spiritual seeker is a rare gem in the world.
 He or she is not an ordinary human being as seen in the bazaar or on the streets.
 It is a quality that has manifested itself.
 It is a value.
 It is Truth seeping itself through the body and through the senses.
 That is spiritual aspiration.

-So if you want to be spiritual, honestly speaking, you should not think with the world and think in terms of quantities, possessions and objective relationships.
+So if you want to be spiritual, honestly speaking, you should not think with the world and think in terms of quantities, possessions and object relationships.
 You are absolutely independent.
 A lover of Truth wants nothing else but Truth.
-A seeker of Truth is satisfied with Truth itself and does not want anything else in the world – no friendship, no possessions, no relationships.
+A seeker of Truth is satisfied with Truth itself and does not want anything else in the world—no friendship, no possessions, no relationships.

 The art of seeking Truth, finding happiness in Truth, being contented with Truth, and daily meditation on Truth is the art of yoga.
-Yoga is union with Truth or Reality.
+Yoga is union with Truth, or Reality.
 It is said that yoga is union, but union of what?
 Yoga is union of the Truth within you with the Truth of that which is.
 The ‘Truth that always is’ is the object of the union of that which is within you as the Truth.
-The Truth within seeks the Truth without when the Truth communes with Universal Truth.
+The Truth within seeks the Truth without.
+When the Truth communes, there is universal Truth.
 This is called God, the Absolute, the Atman or Brahman, and various terms in different languages.
 This is what you are seeking.
 All your toil and fatigue is for this purpose.
 You travel from country to country and see many people and do many things for this single purpose of seeing what the Truth is behind the forms of things.

 Yoga is very difficult to practise.
 Very few have succeeded in its attempt.
 It is very difficult because one cannot even understand what it is.
 The more we think about it, the more crazy we become because it is not an ordinary way of thinking.
 It is a supernormal way of thinking that is called yoga.
 But we want to content ourselves with ordinary thinking, like a man on the street.
 We have the bazaar way of thinking, the commercial way of thinking, the shopkeeper’s way of thinking.
 That has not left us, and yet we want Truth.
 That is not possible.
 As long as we cling to the old, idiotic way of thinking which measures things in quantitative terms and establishes commercial relationships with the objects, so long happiness is far from us.
 Yoga is not for us.